LOTFYK1/Sales_L_C/README.md

 Project Files

-dashboard.pbix – Main Power BI report file
+- `Report by power bi.pbix` : Main Power BI report file
+- `Create Report by power bi.pbix` : Another version of the Power BI report
+- `Screenshot 2025-11-29 021115.png` : Screenshot of the first report
+- `Screenshot 2025-11-29 021154.png` : Screenshot of the second report

 Summary